Zaphodious/PolishDefiance/README.md

 This game will always be open-source, though the resulting engine will be used in future commercial projects.

-Any help is appreciated, even if it's just going to the "Releases" tab, trying the game out, and leaving some feedback.
+Any help is appreciated, even if it's just going to the "release" tab, trying the game out, and leaving some feedback.